zahranajaf/PROS/README.md

 # PROS

-PROS is a proactive sla-aware application placement method for the computing continuum.

-This repository includes the source codes for reproducibility of the PROS method proposed in the follwoing paper:
+This repository includes the source codes for reproducibility of the PROS method as a proactive sla-aware application placement method for the computing continuum.

 # Citation
 Samani, Z.N., Mehran, N., Kimovski, D. and Prodan, R., 2023, May.
 Proactive SLA-aware Application Placement in the Computing Continuum.
 In 37th IEEE International Parallel & Distributed Processing Symposium (IPDPS). [https://doi.org/?????](https://ieeexplore.ieee.org/abstract/document/?????)